Canterbury Harrier Runner & Running coach Level 2

 What is your greatest accomplishment in Aquathlons?

-This year has been amazing – 3rd in the European Championships (Age Group) has to be my best accomplishment.
+3rd in the European Championships (Age Group) has to be my best accomplishment on my debut.
 I never expected it and I had to run very hard.
 I had to sprint the last 400m to go past two people.
 I found something that day I never had before.
 It was an amazing experience and I will never forget it.
 I would tell people to keep pushing until they finish.
+However 2019 becoming the European Aquathlon Champion (Age Group) was a big shocked and is up there too.

 What keeps you motivated when training/racing gets tough?